-Positions To Be Declared Vacant
+50. Positions To Be Declared Vacant

-This rule applies to

-- 1. (a)the first annual general meeting of the Association after its incorporation; or - 2. (b)any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received.

-The Chairperson of the meeting must declare all positions at the end of their period of service on the Board vacant and hold elections for those positions in accordance with rules 51 to 54.
+- (1) This rule applies to- - (a) the first annual general meeting of the Association after its incorporation; or - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare all positions at the end of their period of service on the Board vacant and hold elections for those positions in accordance with rules 51 to 54.

-Nominations
+51. Nominations

-- 1. Prior to the election of positions, the Chairperson of the meeting must call for nominations to fill the positions. - 2.
-An eligible member of the Association may - a. nominate himself or herself; or - b. with the member's consent, be nominated by another member.
+- (1) Prior to the election of positions, the Chairperson of the meeting must call for nominations to fill the positions. - (2) An eligible member of the Association may- - (a) nominate himself or herself; or

+(b) with the member's consent, be nominated by another member.

-Election of Board Executive
+52. Election of Board Executive

-- 1. At the annual general meeting, elections must be held for board.
-At least seven members are elected (under rule 53).
-The seven board members will elect from their numbers at their first board meeting:
+- (1) At the Annual General Meeting, elections must be held for board.
+At least five members are elected (under rule 53).
+The five board members will elect from their numbers at their first board meeting:

-- a. a Chairperson; and
+- i. a Chairperson; and

-- b. a Deputy-Chairperson; and
+- ii. a Deputy-Chairperson; and

-- c. a Secretary; and
+- iii. a Secretary; and

-- d. a Treasurer
+- iv. a Treasurer

-Election of Board Directors
+53. Election of Board Directors

-1. At the Annual General Meeting, elections must be held for those Board positions that have become vacant to meet the minimum requirement of seven Directors.

-- 2. Proposed Directors will nominate for a three year period. - The Board can, in special circumstances, vary the term of office, not exceeding three years. - 3.
-There is a requirement that one position be responsible for convening a Consumer Advisory Committee, with a preference, but not a requirement, that this position will be filled by a Director from the consumer group, who can fulfil the requirements of the Board role and Chairing the Consumer Advisory Committee. - 4.
-If more than 12 members are nominated, a ballot must be held. - 5.
-Prior to the annual General Meeting the role of Director is to be publicly advertised, if Director positions need to be filled.
+- (1) At the Annual General Meeting, elections must be held for those Board positions that have become vacant to meet the minimum requirement of five Directors. - (2) Proposed Directors will nominate for a three-year period.
+The Board can, in special circumstances, vary the term of office, not exceeding three years. - (3) There is a requirement that one position be responsible for convening a Consumer Advisory Committee, with a preference, but not a requirement, that this position will be filled by a Director from the consumer group, who can fulfil the requirements of the Board role and Chairing the Consumer Advisory Committee. - (4) If more than 10 members are nominated, a ballot must be held. - (5) Prior to the annual General Meeting the role of Director is to be publicly advertised, if Director positions need to be filled.
 The advertisements will highlight the areas of the Board skills matrix.
 The Board is to appoint a selection committee to review applications.
 Applications for Director positions are to be reviewed against the board skills matrix.
-Potential Directors meeting the requirements as determined by the selection committee are then to be put forward for election at the Annual General Meeting. - 6.
-The maximum continuous term any Board Director can serve is 9 years (or 3 x 3 year terms).
+Potential Directors meeting the requirements as determined by the selection committee are then to be put forward for election at the Annual General Meeting. - (6) The maximum continuous term any Board Director can serve is 9 years (or 3 x three-year terms).

-Ballot
+54. Ballot

-- 1. If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot. - 2.
-The returning officer must not be a member nominated for the position. - 3.
-Before the ballot is taken, each candidate may make a short speech in support of his or her election. - 4.
-The election must be by secret ballot. - 5.
-The returning officer must give a blank piece of paper to any member who is entitled to vote - a. each member present in person; and - b. each proxy appointed by a member.
+- (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech in support of his or her election. - (4) The election must be by secret ballot.

+- (5) The returning officer must give a blank piece of paper to any member who is entitled to vote

+- (a) each member present in person; and

+- (b) each proxy appointed by a member.